-The entrance to the Pankhurst Centre is on Nelson Street, opposite the Manchester Royal Infirmary entrance.
+The entrance to the Pankhurst Centre is at number 62 Nelson Street, opposite the entrance to the Manchester Royal Infirmary.

-Entry is FREE but please donate to help ensure the future of this important place.
+Entry is free, but we ask that those that can donate to the Pankhurst Trust to ensure the future of this important place.

 How to get here